hslee2008/FinalsCalculator/README.md

 ## Users

-- 1500+ users on Google Play Store
+- 5000+ users on Google Play Store
-- 250+ Daily users on Web
+- 400+ Daily users on Web when school is in test season
-- 25k+ Calculates per month
+- 30k+ Calculates per month

 ## Links